Home >

 • A strong objective statement highlighting your career goals and enthusiasm for the field.

-• Detailed education section, especially if you have relevant coursework or certifications in IT, networking, or computer science.
+• Detailed education and training section, especially if you have relevant coursework or certifications in IT, networking, or computer science.

 • Proven skill set, best combined with relevant tools or technologies you've practiced with, even in a learning environment.